frankois944/kmp-mvvm-exploration/README.md

-# Exploration of KMP MVVM and other usefull features for iOS developer
+# Exploration of KMP MVVM and other useful features for iOS developer

 I'm trying to solve the concept of using MVVM pattern with KMP on SwiftUI iOS